 Hailing from Manchester, public Access consists of Keddy, Josh, James and Gerard, who create original songs mixing rock, indie, funk, and brit-pop influences.
 The band support Office for Personal Development alongside Mickey Nomimono at The Castle Hotel, MANCHESTER on 31 October 2024 in association with Bad Saint.
 Promotions

 Socialites are a promising young indie rock band hailing from Wick, Caithness.
-They support KATANES at Harpers Bar & Function Suite in WICK on Saturday 14 December 2024
+They headline Harpers Bar & Function Suite in WICK on Saturday 8 November 2025

 CAITYY is a pop artist from Northern Ireland.
 Her debut single Bad Company is out now.
 See her live supporting Mark Hegan and Mima Merrow at Oh Yeah Music Centre in BELFAST on Thursday 12 September 2024